Ilora Finlay, Baroness Finlay of Llandaff: Career

-She is a longstanding opponent of any change in the law on assisted suicide.
+She is a longstanding opponent of any change in the law on assisted dying.

 Awards

 Finlay was named the Welsh Woman of the Year in 1996.

 In 2007 she was awarded the ePolitix Charity Champion Award for her work as a patron with the Shalom House Trust.

 In 2008 the Dods and Scottish Widows Women in Public Life Awards named her Peer of the Year.

 In 2014 the Livery Company of Wales’ awarded Finlay their outstanding achievement award.
+She was elected a Fellow of the Academy of Medical Sciences in the same year.

 In March 2015, Finlay was awarded the Grassroot Diplomat Initiative Honouree for her vigorous campaigning to improve the care of dying patients.